noob4ik/tutorials/dice-game/README.md

 <no output>
 ```

-After that, we need to install the nighly Rust toolchain:
+After that, we need to install the nightly Rust toolchain:
-**(Fluence Rust SDK requires the nightly toolchain due to certain memory operations)**
+<sup>(Fluence Rust SDK requires the nightly toolchain due to certain memory operations)</sup>
 ```bash
 ~ $ rustup toolchain install nightly
 info: syncing channel updates ...